Bondage Rope Tying 101

 - With the participant’s legs spread, guide the loose ends of the rope between their legs.

-- Pull these ends up to the middle of their back and tie them to the rope behind their neck.
+- Pull these ends to the middle of their back and tie them to the rope behind their neck.
 This creates a basic harness shape with excess rope hanging from the neck.

 -